- The #1 Best Overall cat harness is the rabbitgoo Escape Proof Harness and Leash Set.

-The most secure cat harness in 2021 is one that fits your cat properly.
+The most secure cat harness is one that fits your cat properly.
 It should be a snug fit whether your cat is large or small so that your cat does not have enough room to wiggle out of it.
-You should only be able to fit one finger between your cat’s body and his harness.
+You should only be able to fit one finger between your cat’s body and their harness.
 Any more than that will be too loose.
 And to get that proper fit, you’ll need a cat harness that has adjustable straps.
 Moreover, it should have a sturdy safety buckle.

 Is there a cat harness that works?

 Yes!
 There are plenty of cat harnesses that work.
 Many owners have been reaping the benefits of these devices over the years.
 The only difference between today’s options and those of the past is that there are more choices to choose from.

 Are cat harnesses cruel?